 Where: 54-56 Great Eastern Street, EC2A 3QR

-The River Café
+The River Café, Hammersmith

-Why: This Michelin-starred restaurant is a must visit for any foodie.
-Specialising in Italian cuisine and having trained a number of celebrity chefs including Jamie Oliver and Hugh Fearnley Whittingstall, it is safe to say they may be one of the best restaurants in the City.
+What: This Michelin-starred restaurant is a must-visit for any foodie.
+Specialising in Italian cuisine and having trained a number of celebrity chefs including Jamie Oliver and Hugh Fearnley Whittingstall, it is safe to say it may be one of the best restaurants in the city.
 Using the highest quality ingredients and complex cooking methods, the tagliatelle al Pomodoro may be a simple pasta choice to go for, but made with fresh pasta and cooked by expert chefs, it may be the tastiest pasta dish on this list.
-Other dishes worth mentioning at The River Cafe include the tagliatelle al ragu and linguine con Granchio.
+Other dishes worth mentioning include the tagliatelle al ragu and linguine con Granchio.

 Where: Thames Wharf, Rainville Road, W6 9HA

 Book now: The River Cafe